 Periodontitis is nothing more than the gradual deterioration of the tissue that keeps your teeth in place.
 In other words, Periodontitis, at an advanced stage, is a potential cause of receding gums, changes in the natural position of your teeth, loosening teeth, and ultimately tooth loss.

 If you have swollen gums for more than 2 weeks and they only seem to get worse, it is very important to visit your dentist so you can get treatment at early stages.
-If you need a dental plan and want to see our options, click here.
+If you need a dental plan and want to learn about our options, call us now at (866) 664-0276 and get a free quote in less than five minutes.

 Any dentist will agree that the only true way to prevent swollen gums is by keeping good oral care, as I’m sure you already knew.
 But the expression “good oral care” itself is very vague, so I think the real question is: What is good oral care?
 Here’s a few tips to include in your routine: